NDevTK/infra/recipes/README.recipes.md

   * tags ([str]) - tags to unconditionally push the image to.
   * checkout_metadata (CheckoutMetadata) - to get revisions.
   * step_test_image (Image) - image to produce in training mode.
+  * cost (ResourceCost) - an estimated resource cost of this call.

 Returns:
   Image instance or NotUploadedImage if the YAML doesn't specify a registry.